 Bees and Trees that Please in New Mexico

-Description: This small tree or large shrub is common throughout the Southwest and grows to 30 feet in height, sometimes taller.
+Description: Netleaf hackberry is native to much of the southwest and grows to 30 feet in height, sometimes taller, but remains shrubby when water is limited.
 It is extremely hardy once established.
-It can often be found in areas where water is present (streams, canyons, etc.) While young, it may have an asymmetrical shape, that rounds out somewhat as it matures.
-It’s berries are popular to birds and other wildlife.
+It can often be found in areas where water is present (streams, canyons, etc.) While young, it may have an asymmetrical shape, that rounds out as it matures.
+Its edible berries are popular to birds and other wildlife.

 Leaves: The slightly heart-shaped, rough, dark green leaves have a noticeably lopsided shape.
 Where the leaf connects to the stem, one side of the leaf is often larger than the other.
-Leaves are alternate, the margins smooth, occasionally toothed near the base, 1 to 2 1/2 inches long and strongly veined.
+Leaves are alternate, the margins smooth, occasionally toothed near the base and strongly veined.
+Leaves are smaller than those of the non-native common hackberry (C. occidentalis), which is more often planted.
 Leaves turn yellow in autumn.

 Fruits: Orange-red, sweet, edible drupes about 1/4 to 3/8 inch in diameter, contain one seed.
-Birds seek out these drupes to eat.
+Fruits attract birds and were historically an important food source for native peoples.

 Size: 30 to 60 feet in height; 30 to 50 feet in width